P-Edwards/HomologyInferenceWithWeakFeatureSize.jl/README.md

 Installation
 -------------
-From Julia in package mode (press `]` to enter package mode, backspace to exit): `add https://github.com/P-Edwards/HomologyInferenceWithWeakFeatureSize.jl.git`
+For global installation from Julia in package mode (press `]` to enter package mode, backspace to exit): `add https://github.com/P-Edwards/HomologyInferenceWithWeakFeatureSize.jl.git`

+To install as a standalone local package: Clone this repository to a directory.
+Then, from Julia in package mode: `activate <path/to/cloned/copy/of/root/directory>` followed by `instantiate`.

 Usage